AnyBody/ammr/Docs/body/leg_tlem2_model.md

 ## Background

 The model is based on published anatomical data produced from a cadaver study in the [TLEMsafe EU project](https://tlemsafe.eu/).
-The first implmentation of the musculoskeletal model was created by Vincenzo Carbone and René Fluit from the University of Twente [^cite_cfpk15].
+The first implementation of the musculoskeletal model was created by Vincenzo Carbone and René Fluit from the University of Twente [^cite_cfpk15].

-The key feature of TLEM 2 compared to older TLEM 1 model is a consistent dataset, where both muscle attachement and bone surface scans are from the same subject.
+The key feature of TLEM 2 compared to older TLEM 1 model is a consistent dataset, where both muscle attachment and bone surface scans are from the same subject.
 This makes TLEM2 the more anatomically consistent model.
-Bone contact at joints such as the knee thus consists of naturally congruent surfaces, making it easier to implement Force Dependent Kinematics on joint movements ({doc}`see tutorial <tutorials:ForceDependentKinematics/index>`
+Bone contact at joints such as the knee thus consists of naturally congruent surfaces, making it easier to implement Force Dependent Kinematics on joint movements ({doc}`see tutorial <tutorials:ForceDependentKinematics/index>`)

-The model was refined during the [Life Long Joints project](https://lifelongjoints.eu/) where its anatomical fidelity and joint force prediction accuracy were improved by De Pieri et al. [^cite_dlgr17].
-Mainly by implementing better a wrapping surfaces for the muscles.
+The model was refined during the [Life Long Joints project](https://lifelongjoints.eu/) where its anatomical fidelity and joint force prediction accuracy were improved by De Pieri et al. [^cite_dlgr17], mainly, by implementing better a wrapping surfaces for the muscles.

 ::::{figure} _static/Wrapping_TLEM2.png
 :width: 80%

-New wrapping surfaces for (clockwise) Gluteus maximus, Ilio-Psoas, Gluteus medius & minimus, Hamstrings & Gastrocnemius.
+New wrapping surfaces for (clockwise) Gluteus Maximus, Ilio-Psoas, Gluteus Medius & Minimus, Hamstrings & Gastrocnemius.
 All figures are from the publication by De Pieri et al. [^cite_dlgr17]

 ::::

-Resently, the model have been updated again (Now designated [version 2.2](#TLEM2-v2.2)) with muscle wrapping for the achiles tendon, as well as updates to the implemenation of the ankle complex in preparation for a new multi segment foot models.
+Recently, the model has been updated again (Now designated [version 2.2](#TLEM2-v2.2)) with muscle wrapping for the Achilles tendon, as well as updates to the implementation of the ankle complex in preparation for new multi segment foot models.